Legal guide for company directors and CEOs in the UK

 5. How is a director removed from office?

-A director may resign his or her office at any time by notice to the company (although this may constitute a breach of his or her employment or consultancy contract).
+A director may resign their office at any time by notice to the company (although this may constitute a breach of their employment or consultancy contract).
 A director is always subject to removal by resolution of shareholders under a statutory procedure, which gives the director the right to protest.
 The articles of association (particularly in the case of a wholly-owned subsidiary) will often permit the parent company to remove a director by notice to the company, and will often provide that a director may be removed on the occurrence of certain events (such as in the event of bankruptcy, serious illness, or prohibition by law).
-It is unusual for directors to be able to remove one of their number from the board, although the board may resolve to terminate the director’s service contract, termination of which may require the director’s immediate resignation.
+It is unusual for directors to be able to remove one of their number from the board, although the board may resolve to terminate the director’s service contract, which might require the director’s immediate resignation as a director on termination.
 If directors are appointed for a fixed term, or are required to seek reappointment periodically, their appointment will terminate if they are not reappointed at the relevant time.
 The resignation or removal of a director must be notified to Companies House within 14 days of the cessation of their appointment.

 6. What authority does a director have to represent the company?

-As regards third parties, a director will be regarded as having ostensible authority to bind the company, even if he or she has no actual authority to do so.
+As regards third parties, a director will be regarded as having ostensible authority to bind the company in relation to transactions governed by English law, even if they have no actual authority to do so.

-Consequently, a director acting without proper authority (and therefore in breach of his or her duties) may nevertheless cause the company to become liable to a third party, but not if the third party knows that the director is not authorised.
+Consequently, a director acting without proper authority (and therefore in breach of their duties) may nevertheless cause the company to become liable to a third party, but not if the third party knows that the director is not authorised.

 7. How does the board operate in practice?